 Wild Horse Mountain, Lookout, Hike / Walk Trail, Map, Coochin Creek Qld

-The walk starts at the car park’s southern end, and it’s a 700-meter walk each way.
+The walk starts at the car park’s southern end, a 700-metre walk each way.
 You’ll stroll past some beautiful eucalypts, casuarinas, and grass trees.
-Some of the wildlife that you can encounter include wagtails, kookaburras, and dragonflies.
+Some wildlife you can encounter include wagtails, kookaburras, and dragonflies.

 Even though getting to the viewpoint of Wild Horse Mountain can be a steep walk, there are lots of shady areas and seats where you can rest and have a break.
 These are located in the fire tower rotunda, from where you can see views of Brisbane on the south, including Coochin Creek and Pumicestone Passage.
 Other views you can enjoy from here include pine forests, coastal plains, and the Glass House Mountains.
 The information signage in the tower will tell you which mountains you’re looking at.

-Once you’ve finished the climb, check out the Aboriginal Bora Ring, located on the western side of Johnston Road.
+Once you’ve finished the climb, check out the Aboriginal Bora Ring on the western side of Johnston Road.
 Just keep your eyes out for the signs letting you know that you’re here.
-The Aboriginal Bora Ring is one of many sacred ceremonial grounds in the region, which has been fenced off in a raised platform.
-It was last used back in the 1800s, and it’s a truly peaceful place to experience.
+The Aboriginal Bora Ring is one of many sacred ceremonial grounds in the region, fenced off in a raised platform.
+It was last used in the 1800s and is a truly peaceful place to experience.

 Wild Horse Mountain and its surroundings will undoubtedly be one of many highlights during your trip!